-These are skill and experience broadening courses providing the foundation for the MBA program.
 Although an integral part of the program, one or more of these courses may be waived during the admission process.
 Waivers are based on previous academic experience as indicated by student transcripts.
 All foundation courses that are not waived are expected to be taken as soon as possible.

-- BUS 501 Business Concepts
+- BUS 501 Financial Accounting (3 cr)

-- BUS 502 Business Analysis
+- BUS 502 Business Calculus (3 cr)

-- BUS 503 Introductory Business Statistics
+- BUS 503 Introductory Business Statistics (3 cr)

-- BUS 504 Legal Environments
+- BUS 504 Legal Environments (3 cr)

-- BUS 505 Macroeconomics (2 cr)
+- BUS 505 Macroeconomics (3 cr)

-- BUS 506 Microeconomics (2 cr)
+- BUS 506 Microeconomics (3 cr)

-Interdisciplinary Component
+2) Interdisciplinary Component

 Interdisciplinary requirements involve study in two areas: Studies in Change and Ethics.
 Studies in Change subject matter is integrated in Business courses (for details see Policies Specific to the MBA Program-Studies in Change).
-The Ethics requirement is satisfied by the Ethics course.
+The Ethics requirement is satisfied by the Business Ethics course.